toxx1220/bgs_backend_V2/README.md

 Connecting from inside the Docker, host needs to be swapped to `${PG_HOST}`

 TODO:
-- [ ] Use Secret Manager
+- [x] Use Secret Manager
 - [ ] Add Union Operators
-- [ ] Automate Deployments using watchtower or similar
+- [x] Automate Deployments using watchtower or similar -> On Release
 - [x] Add manual trigger for db job